Eddy-cs/fitnotes-csv2sqlite/README.md

 # fitnotes-csv2sqlite

-A tool to import data from a CSV file into an SQLite database for the FitNotes app.
+A tool to import data from a CSV file to the FitNotes app SQLite database.